taxjar/taxjar-woocommerce-plugin/readme.txt

 * No contracts.
 No activations fees.
 Ever.
 * Enjoy a free 30-Day trial with no credit card required.
-* After your trial, pay based on the number of API calls you make each month.
+* After your trial, pay based on the number of API calls you make starting at $19 per month.
 You only make API calls in the states where you need to calculate sales tax!

 *Other Notable Features:*